dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 “A particularly stunted orc who compensates with cleverness.
 It has learned to use a bow, and does so at the slightest opportunity.”

 *Orc Alpha*
-Armed, Armored, dark vision, light blindness, tier 2.
+Armed, Armored, dark vision, light blindness, reckless, tier 2.
-Orc Alphas only spawn as leaders of lower tier orc packs.
-Orc alphas spawn holding a melee weapon, and have a weapon effect depending on the weapon’s type.
 “This orc is larger than its kin, and while still possessing gangly, ape-like proportions, its posture is straight, and proud.
 It is fearless, stands head-height to your chin, and has taken the best looted weapons and armor for itself.
 Its face is bestial, but not so misshapen as other orcs’.”

 *Orc Priest*